tippenein/hasken/README.md

   - storing links to gifs
   - recipes
   - notes
-  - encrypt it and store your pins and passwords
+  - store your pins and passwords (once clientside encryption is implemented)

 all tagged and searchable from the commandline